adsforce/docs/src/en/links/README.md

 ###### 1. Set the Media Source Name

-Enter your owned media source name ( begins with a letter, consisting of letters, numbers, and underscores ) manually in the box or click one of the tabs (e.g. “Email”).
+Enter your partner media sources source name ( begins with a letter, consisting of letters, numbers, and underscores ) manually in the box or click one of the tabs (e.g. “Email”).

 > **[success] Tip**
 >
 > - To properly differentiate between your custom tracking links and adsforce integrated partners tracking links, do not use "Facebook", "Facebook Ads", "GoogleAdwords", "Twitter" or "Organic" as your custom media source name (case insensitive);
-> - Using these names for custom tracking links may affect your performance analytics data's integrity as installs from your owned media would get attributed to integrated partners;
+> - Using these names for custom tracking links may affect your performance analytics data's integrity as installs from your partner media sources would get attributed to integrated partners;
 > - You can use letters (a-z, A-Z), digits (0-9) and "_", but refrain from using other special characters.
 The first letter must not be a number.

 ###### 2. Tracking Parameters